Gymnastic Poses (with Video)

-A 2,000-year-old practice, gymnastics didn’t gain momentum as a competitive sport until about a century ago.
-As a complex series of moves and poses, gymnastics includes dance and acrobatics performed on the floor and on apparatus such as suspended rings and the balance beam.
+Gymnastics is a competitive sport full of different practices and poses.
+So much so, that it can be hard for beginners to keep up with the amount of poses used during a routine.
+As a complex series of stunts and poses, gymnastics includes choreography and acrobatics performed as floor routines or on apparatus such as suspended rings and the balance beam.
 Whether moving or posing, gymnasts strive to demonstrate control and strength.
+From OMG worthy America’s Got Talent auditions to Olympic gymnastics to Solid Gold Gymnasts, poses can be seen everywhere.

-An arch displays the gymnasat's back flexibility as she pushes her hips forward and opens her chest to bend backward.
+An arch is a gymnastics move that displays the gymnast's back flexibility as she pushes her hips forward and opens her chest to bend backward.
 The back handspring, for example, starts in a standing position, from which the gymnast flips backward, arching her back, and lands on her hands before returning to standing.
 The bridge is another arch.
 In this pose, the athlete lies on her back and bends her arms to place her hands by each ear.
 With bent legs, she begins to coax her hips toward the ceiling, arching her back.
 The full bridge requires straight legs and arms forming a seamless arch.
+Here is a full video of a textbook arch.

 A straddle, in general, is a pose in which the gymnast’s legs are spread apart.
 A straddle split refers to the legs extended out to opposite sides.
 The athlete does a straddle swing with hands placed on uneven or parallel bars.
 Her legs then swing while stretched out to the sides.
 She also performs straddle jumps on the floor and the balance beam.